 In the home page, users could download the HorizonPeripheralsAgent and HorizonPeripheralsClient installers.
-This is a convenient way for horizon admin to distribute the HorizonPeripheralsClient and HorizonPeripheralsAgent programs to end users instead of asking them to download from the VMware Fling web site.
+This is a convenient way for Horizon admin to distribute the HorizonPeripheralsClient and HorizonPeripheralsAgent programs to end users instead of asking them to download from the VMware Fling web site.

 HorizonPeripheralsAgent Install Guide

-During the installation:
+Installation

 We provide two ways to install the HorizonPeripheralsAgent program – zip package and msi installer.
 Use the zip package if you only have normal user permission in the remote agent desktop.
 Use the msi installer if you have admin user permission.